samarpan-rai11/online-auction/README.md

-# This is an Online Auction Website
+# This is an Online Auction + E-commerce Website

+This project integrates features from both an auction system and a traditional e-commerce platform.
+Customers have the flexibility to either make direct purchases of desired products or participate in bidding for the items they seek.

 Some screenshots of the project